 - Scrub carefully with a gentle sponge or towel.
 Use nothing too abrasive or rough that could harm the material.

-- Remove the trainer from the water and carefully rinse it.
+- Remove the waist trimmer belt from the water and carefully rinse it.
 Allow it to soak in the sink for 5-10 minutes only with water (no mild or strong detergent).